minvws/nl-kat-mula/docs/proposal.md

    their worker type.

-See the [C4 model](https://c4model.com/) overview of the scheduler system below, with their level of abstraction.
+See the [C4 model](https://c4model.com/) overview of the scheduler system below, with their respective level of abstraction.

 C2 Container level: